 Setting compensation for pastors and church staff isn’t just a financial task—it’s a legal and organizational responsibility with distinct challenges.
 Unlike the for-profit world, churches face unique tax laws, benefit structures, and stewardship expectations.

-“Clergy compensation is an animal in and of itself,” said Ben Rhodes, CPA and CFO of Faith Assembly in Orlando, Florida.
+“Clergy compensation is an animal in and of itself,” said Ben Rhodes, a CPA and past chief financial officer of Faith Assembly of God in Orlando, Florida.
 “When we have new board members come on, many of them have never even heard of a housing allowance exclusion.”

 To help church leaders and financial managers understand these differences, Church Law & Tax spoke with Rhodes and three other experts.
 Together, they identified five key differences between church and for-profit compensation practices.